wellsst/wellsst.github.io/about.md

 permalink: /about/
 ---

-# About this site
+# About this

-I'm no expert, not at all on most of the things I'll read about.
-But I try to be objective.
-This I write about to simply maintain and hopefully improve my writing ability, and to improve memory and knowledge of the topics.
+I write on things I have little clue on, this serves a number purposes:

+* understand the topic
+* remember it
+* hope someone else will benefit from my layman's approach to a topic
+* improve my writing ability

+I aim to objective and base my writing on reputable sources.

-The aim is to write on the given topic once a month and about 500 words.
+The goal is to write on a topic once a month and about 500 words.

-This sounds achievable; even though I've tried to start such things a few times before this time I'd really really like to keep it going!
+The blog source is kept on [github](https://github.com/wellsst/wellsst.github.io) and written in markdown (helped with Jekyll).
+If you grab the source you can run locally with `bundle install` and then `bundle exec jekyll serve`

-The text is stored on github and written in markdown (helped with Jekyll).
-The beauty of this approach is anyone can take a topic, fork it and improve; hence the title...but not that I expect it to happen!
+If you disagree or find an issue then fork and PR it, I'll review.
+The beauty of this approach is anyone can take a topic, fork it and improve; hence the title.